-I,am enrolled in the Bachelor of Sciences in Diagnostic ansas State University and may elect to participate in the optional ultrasound scanning on myself and other volunteer ultrasound and that I have been informed of the perpension of the perpension will be lired observer, but not as a guarantor of sa viedge that I have read the attached AIUM statements (Exhibits 1-5), possible risks of ultrasound scanning.
-It is my understanding that my mited by my instructor who serves as an information source and afety.
-It is also my understanding that I will be advised to consult with a expense if the instructor observes any abnormality during the erience. t, I am releasing from liability and holding harmless the members of ate University, and their officers and employees, including the Sonography Program. sibility to consult a physician regarding any possible negative effects n in the ultrasound scanning activity and the effects that it may have ultrasound scanning is to learn as mu rogram is wholly voluntary and that the purpose of participating in live och as possible about ultrasound technique that will aid in my hospital n in live ultrasound scanning will have no negative impact on my By signing this document, I certify that t I have read and understand its contents.
-Stud ent signature Date
+I,am e enrolled in the Bachelor of Sciences in Diagnostic kansas State University and may elect to participate in the optional ultrasound scanning on myself and other volunteer ultrasound students in the classroom. on my on the state of the state 5), and that I have been informed of t my experience in the classroom will to observer, but not as a guarantor of sai wledge that I have read the attached AIUM statements (Exhibits 1-the possible risks of ultrasound scanning.
+It is my understanding that be limited by my instructor who serves as an information source and fety.
+It is also my understanding that I will be advised to consult my own expense if the instructor observes any abnormality during the erience. nt, I am releasing from liability and holding harmless the members of ate University, and their officers and employees, including the Sonography Program. sibility to consult a physician regarding any possible negative effects on in the ultrasound scanning activity and the effects that it may live ultrasound scanning is to learn as program is wholly voluntary and that the purpose of participating in s much as possible about ultrasound technique that will aid in my articipation in live ultrasound scanning will have no negative impact By signing this document, I certify th nat I have read and understand its contents.
+Stud lent signature Date